 The majority of individuals who go skiing for the day, the weekend, or the entire week don’t plan on getting hurt on a ski lift.
 But if this does occur, you must be ready to speak with a ski lift injury lawyer as quickly as possible.

-Can you sue someone for a ski accident? can you sue a ski resort?
+Can you sue a ski resort?
 Ski resorts have a legal duty to maintain ski lifts and minimize the risks of ski chairlift accidents.
+Can you sue someone for a ski accident?
+Of course.
 If you were injured on the ski lifts, it is not always a personal injury case, but you can file a variety of lawsuits for things like poor maintenance, negligence, and product liability.